hello-nau/Kindle-Publishing-Service-amzn/DESIGN_DOCUMENT.md

-# Unit 6 Project Design Doc
+# Kindle Publishing Service Design Document

-## Background

-The Amazon Kindle store provides millions of ebooks to our customers.
-The process of publishing an ebook to the Kindle catalog is currently an extremely manual process, which causes a long wait time to add a book to the catalog.

-This design document describes the Amazon Kindle Publishing Service, a new, native AWS service that will provide the ability to publish books to the Kindle catalog, access published Kindle books in the catalog, and remove published Kindle books from the catalog.
+This design document describes the Amazon Kindle Publishing Service, a native AWS service that will provide the ability to publish books to the Kindle catalog, access published Kindle books in the catalog, and remove published Kindle books from the catalog.